Central Park jogger case: Convictions of the Five and Lopez vacated

 The five defendants' convictions were vacated by New York Supreme Court Justice Charles J. Tejada on December 19, 2002.
 As Morgenthau recommended, Tejada's order vacated the convictions for all the crimes of which the defendants had been convicted.
 All five of the defendants had completed their prison sentences at the time of Tejada's order; their names were cleared in relation to this case.
 This also enabled them being removed from New York State's sex offender registry.
 In addition to having had difficulty getting employment or renting housing, as registered offenders, they had been required to report to authorities in person every three months.
 The city government also withdrew all charges against the men.
-Meili later commented that she wished the matter would have been retried, rather than settled out of court, and that she believed her attack was not the result of a single person.